microsoft/eEVM/samples/README.md

 - Generates some random Ethereum-compliant addresses.
 Real addresses should be derived from public-private key-pairs or from the contract generation method specified in the Yellow Paper, but here they are essentially arbitrary identifiers so can be random.
 - Constructs contract bytecode.
 Real smart contracts will generally be compiled from some higher-level language (such as [Solidity](https://solidity.readthedocs.io/en/v0.5.0/)), but this shows it is also possible to write by hand.
 When the contract is executed, it stores each byte of the string in EVM memory, then returns the stored memory range.
 - Deploys the contract.
 To execute bytecode, it must be deployed to an address in the GlobalState.
 - Executes the bytecode.
-This requires creating an `evm::Transaction` and a sending address, as all EVM execution is transactional.
+This requires creating an `eevm::Transaction` and a sending address, as all EVM execution is transactional.
 - Checks and prints the result.
-Execution may throw exceptions or halt unexpectedly, and these should be handled by checking `evm::ExitReason evm::ExecResult::er`.
-On success, any output (sent by `RETURN` opcodes in the top level code) will be in `evm::ExecResult::output`.
+Execution may throw exceptions or halt unexpectedly, and these should be handled by checking `eevm::ExitReason eevm::ExecResult::er`.
+On success, any output (sent by `RETURN` opcodes in the top level code) will be in `eevm::ExecResult::output`.

 #### Expected output